satwikkansal/ibm_iot_example/blog/draft.md

 - We're publishing the gateway status updates (CPU and memory utilization data) every 5 seconds.
 - We're publishing the device data every 200 milliseconds.

-The snippet will work for multiple devices as well since we're distinguishing devices based on their host address.

-Since one might be only concerned about eventful changes in sensor readings, the above logic can further be extended into publishing the data only when there's a substantial change in the values as compared to the previous ones.
-Such techniques will help ease the computational overhead at the cloud, save network bandwidth, and can be considered a part of Edge computing.
+Since we're distinguishing devices based on their host address, the above snippet will work for multiple devices too.
+The above logic can futher be extended by only publishing the event when there's a substantial change in the values as compared to the previous ones.
+Such techniques help ease the computational overhead at the cloud, save network bandwidth, and can be considered a part of Edge computing.

-### Visualizations
+### 9. Visualizing the data

-Different visualizations of data will help us provide a clearer picture of what has happened.
-We can use the IBM IoT platform for visualizing the data being sent to the cloud.
-To create visualizations, you can go to your IoT platform dashboard, select to create a new board, and follow the below steps,
+Different visualizations of data help us provide a clearer picture of the events that have happend.
+Let's use the IBM IoT platform for visualizing the data being sent to the cloud.
+To create visualizations, you can go to your IoT platform dashboard, select to create a new board, and follow the steps below,

 ![image-20200305165146359](images/image-20200305165146359.png)